 class Post(Model): ... def approve(self): self.status = Post.STATUS_APPROVED self.save() def publish(self): if self.status != Post.STATUS_APPROVED: raise PostInvalidStatusError() self.status = Post.STATUS_APPROVED self.save()

-It's a small and pretty straightforward – just right for a blog.
+It's small and pretty straightforward – suitable for a blog.
 And look how readable it is.
-If someone new came on board and had to deal with that code base, your intention would be perfectly clear to that person.
+If someone new came on board and had to deal with that code base, your intention would be apparent to that person.

-But the method has its cons as well: if you have a bigger system, it may lead to very large models in your Django apps.
-That method is hard to maintain in large codes and can result in badly optimized solutions (like sub-optimal database queries or network requests, that I will talk about later on).
+But the method also has its cons: having a more extensive system may lead to comprehensive models in your Django apps.
+That method is hard to maintain in large codes and can result in poorly optimized solutions (like sub-optimal database queries or network requests, which I will discuss later).

 Another idea is to place business logic in forms or views.

-The main reason for that is the miniscule chance that the form, view, or serializer will ever serve as the only entry point of that particular scenario.
-While at the moment you might only have one form and view for editing blog post, you’re making designing future API or accessing and manipulating your blog posts through management commands, or background tasks, or anything else for that matter, unnecessarily difficult.
+The main reason is the minuscule chance that the form, view, or serializer will ever serve as the only entry point of that particular scenario.
+While you might only have one form and view for editing blog posts at the moment, you’re making future designing API or accessing and manipulating your blog posts through management commands, background tasks, or anything else unnecessarily tricky.

 Just don’t do that.

-Another commonly advocated idea is that it's worth to add a separate layer of code called services between views and models.
-That is quite unusual in a vanilla Django system but some projects successfully employ that method.
+Another commonly advocated idea is that it's worth adding a separate layer of code called services between views and models.
+That is quite unusual in a vanilla Django system, but some projects successfully employ that method.

-An immediate positive consequence of that approach is that one object of a particular kind is no longer the default domain or scope, if you will, of an action.
-So instead of approve_post(post), we could equally easy have approve_posts(posts) accepting a set of posts, rather than one post.
+An immediate positive consequence of that approach is that one object of a particular kind is no longer an action's default domain or scope.
+Instead of approve_post(post), we could equally easily have approve_posts(posts) accepting a set of commands rather than one post.

-Or, we could have a bundle_sold_products() behaviour that takes a subset of products bought by one client, and bundles them in one shipment.
-The idea is that you no longer need to worry whether a function is more naturally defined as a method on model A or model B, because there might be real-world examples that are neither.
+Or, we could have a bundle_sold_products() behavior that takes a subset of products bought by one client and bundles them in one shipment.
+The idea is that you no longer need to worry whether a function is more naturally defined as a method on model A or model B because there might be real-world examples that are neither.